 I never liked 110.
 It's a tiny format, about quarter-frame 35mm, so it was grainy even when enlarged only to 3x5 drugstore snapshot size.
 Yech.

 Mine came as part of a lot of cameras.
-I got this and a Brownie movie camera (not yet listed) and a bunch of Polaroids that went straight to the thrift shop.
+I got this and a Brownie movie camera and a bunch of Polaroids that went straight to the thrift shop.
 This package still has the original roll of film (Verichrome) and a relatively recent Duracell 9v battery.